amin-norollah/amin-norollah/README.md

 ## About me
-My name is Amin Norollah, and it is a place that I have shared my open-source projects with other developers.
-I strongly like to learn new technologies and use my ability to develop the applications with new challenges.
-My academic projects and experiences are most in the field of computer architecture and related to designing the hardware with HDL and C++ languages.
-My interest in accelerating database operations used in servers and desiging hardware accelerator for them helped me to change my major to be a backend developer.
-Therefore, my professional experience are focused on developing web applications (as a full stack developer).
+My name is Amin Norollah, and it is a place where I have shared my open-source projects with other developers.
+I strongly like to learn new technologies and use my ability to develop applications with new challenges.
+My academic projects and experiences are mostly in the field of computer architecture and related to designing hardware with HDL and C++ languages.
+My interest in accelerating database operations used in servers and designing hardware accelerator for them helped me to change my major to be a backend developer.
+Therefore, my professional experience is focused on developing web applications (as a full-stack developer).

 <div id="badges">
   <a href="https://www.linkedin.com/in/amin-norollah/">